thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 repository directory.
 In that case, your distribution will be shipped with [Pinto](http://search.cpan.org/perldoc?Pinto).

 At least one `root` is required.
-You release to mutiple repositories by specifying the `root` attribute multiple times.
+You can release to mutiple repositories by specifying the `root` attribute multiple times.
+If any of the repositories are not responding, we will still try to release to the rest of them (unless you decide to abort the release altogether).
+If none of the repositories are responding, then the entire release will be aborted.
+Any errors returned by one of the repositories will also cause the rest of the release to be aborted.

 - author = NAME